Rachna Banerjee

-Rachna Banerjee (born Jhumjhum Banerjee; 2 October 1972), also credited mononymously as Rachana, is an Indian actress, politician, entrepreneur and television presenter.
+Rachna Banerjee (Note: /bn/.) (/bn/; born Jhumjhum Banerjee; 2 October 1972), also credited mononymously as Rachana, is an Indian actress, politician, entrepreneur and television presenter.
 She is known primarily for her works in Bengali and Odia films, besides a few Telugu, Tamil, and Kannada films.

-Being crowned the 1991 Miss Kolkata, she has also won five beauty contests in India including Miss Beautiful Smile at the Miss India contest.
+Being crowned the 1991 Miss Kolkata, she has also won five other beauty contests in India including Miss Beautiful Smile at the Miss India contest.
 Since June 2024, she has been serving as the Member of Parliament for Hooghly (Lok Sabha constituency) from West Bengal.

 Early life

 Banerjee was born on 2 October 1972 in Calcutta (now Kolkata), West Bengal, and was her parents' only child.
 Her father was Rabindranath Banerjee.
 Her name at birth, Jhumjhum Banerjee, was changed to Rachana by Sukhen Das, the director of her debut film Daan Pratidaan (1993).
 She completed her higher secondary education from National Girls' High School.

 Career

 Modelling career (1991–1992)

 Banerjee won the Miss Kolkata contest in 1991 when she was still in her second year of graduation course from South City College.
 She entered several beauty pageants before starting her acting career and was often declared 'Miss Beautiful Smile'.
 In 1992 she missed out of the Miss India contest grand finale where Madhu Sapre was crowned with the title.